 Thank you students who are currently asking for extra credit.
 It makes a lot of sense for me to consider giving you extra credit when you haven’t done any of the regular credit.
 If you devoted as much time to doing your homework as you do wishing for extra credit, we’d all have a lot lower blood pressure right now.

-Thank you Starbucks for the 4 pumps of peppermint and 4 pumps of mocha in your grande peppermint mocha.
-Because of you I am capable of being a heavenly angel in 1st and 2nd periods, and then an absolute troll the rest of the day due to the sugar crash.
+Thank you, Starbucks for the 4 pumps of peppermint and 4 pumps of mocha in your grande peppermint mocha.
+Because of you, I am capable of being a heavenly angel in 1st and 2nd periods, and then an absolute troll the rest of the day due to the sugar crash.
 Way to keep me, and my students on our toes.
 They love the Jekyll and Hyde effect I’ve got going on right now.

 And finally, thank you student with a 74 who asks if it is possible to get your grade up to an A by Friday so you don’t lose your cell phone for the weekend.
-Your optimism and sheer ability to ignore EVERY warning I’ve ever given you all year long is truly inspiring.
+Your optimism and sheer ability to ignore EVERY warning I’ve ever given you all year long are truly inspiring.
 You motivate me to one day be as bold and completely oblivious to reality as you are.
 I truly thank you for making me aware that this is possible.